 Nevertheless, Josephine’s personal life had never been stable… Just still a girl she first married at the age of thirteen.
 After this, a string of men and marriages continued for many more decades.
 Willy Wells, Willy Baker, Giuseppe Abatino, Jo Bouillon… Her marriage with Bouillon lasted more than 10 years, until 1961.
 However, at this point in her life there were 12 orphans gathered from all around the world, adopted as a protest against racism.

-Grace and Josephine
+Grace Kelly of Monaco and Josephine Baker

 Two Americans who had gained worldwide fame, had a strong friendship, which began in 1951, when the future princess of Monaco bore the title of a rising star of Hollywood.